efrainc/data_structures/README.md

     which pushes a new value onto the tree and a pop which pops a value off off the tree returning its value and deleting it.

+    Priority Queue

+    The same as a queue, but with the added feature, priority.
+You you pop from the PQ, it pops the highest (lowest number) priority item.
+If there are multiple items with the same priority, first in first out applies.
+    This implementation has insert, pop and peek(look at most important item but do not remove it) methods.
+This implementation uses a separate Queue for each priority level, so no sorting is required.

 Resources:
     None